Home » Blog » Everything You Need to Know about Creating Great Characters

 woman reading a book beside the window

-2. Appearances matter.
+2. Appearances + TRAITS

 3. Characters need depth.

 The best books are the ones that do this well, so I cannot underscore enough the importance in making sure that you get all those major plot components right.
 Characters must be real on the page.
-To be well developed, each character must have a past, a need, a fear, a dream…and this must be showed through action, dialogue, or memories.
+To be well developed, each character must have a past, a need, a fear, a dream…and this must be shown through action, dialogue, or memories.

 Keep this “depth” part in mind when designing your secondary characters and the book’s antagonist.
-An interesting antagonist blocks your protegonist from reaching their goal, and should be your protagonist’s equal.
+An interesting antagonist blocks your protagonist from reaching their goal, and should be your protagonist’s equal.
 That’s what made the conflict between Harry Potter and Voldemort so compelling—they were so closely matched that it wasn’t clear who was going to win.

 Your protagonist can have a fatal flaw that leads to his or her downfall.
 As the author, you can exploit your protagonist’s pitfall, use it against them, and force them to change (to create a character arc).

 When doing your character development, be sure not to spend too much time going on and on and on about characters’ pasts.
 Incorporate more character development at any opportunity you can, in order to truly allow your readers a glimpse into your characters’ lives and what they’re dealing with.
-Your protagonist should have the most character development to make him or her much more likeable and more relatable to your readers.
+Your protagonist should have the most character development to make him or her much more likable and more relatable to your readers.

 5. Secondary characters should feel real, too.